rolwyn/final-project-team-7/README.md

 ### 5. Like Events

-A logged in user can like events of their preference.
+A logged in user can like events of their preference and View these.

 ### 6. Add to calendar